Scraft161/yafpm-apt/README.md

 yafpm -u $PackageName
 ```
 Just as there are many ways to install a package there are many to remove one.
-Also note that the -u argument uses a LOWERCASE u.
+NOTE: The -u argument uses a LOWERCASE u.

 Finding packages can be done using.
 ```
 yafpm list $PackageName
 yafpm -l $PackageName
 ```
-Note that it will find packages just like apt does.
+NOTE: it will find packages just like apt.

 Updating packages is done using.
 ```